Risk Assessment Heat Maps: Visual Risk Management for Business Plans

 Key Takeaways

-- •Risk heat maps use colors on grids to show how likely risks are and how much they could hurt your business
+• Risk heat maps use colors on grids to show how likely risks are and how much they could hurt your business

-- •Most good heat maps get updated every 3-6 months to stay current with changing business conditions
+• Most effective heat maps get updated every 3-6 months to stay current with changing business conditions

 What Are Risk Assessment Heat Maps?